UN says cholera and dengue outbreaks have been reported in eastern Sudan as conflict grinds on

-CAIRO — (AP) — Outbreaks of cholera and dengue fever have been reported in eastern Sudan, where thousands of people are sheltering as deadly fighting grinds on between the country's military and a rival paramilitary force, the U.N. health agency said on Tuesday.
+CAIRO — (AP) — Outbreaks of cholera and dengue fever have been reported in eastern Sudan, where thousands of people are sheltering in crowded camps amid deadly fighting between the country's military and a rival paramilitary force, the U.N. health agency said on Tuesday.

-According to the World Health Organization, there have been 162 suspected cholera cases admitted to hospitals in the province of Qadarif and other areas along the border with Ethiopia.
-Eighty cases have been confirmed and 10 people have died of cholera, a bacterial infection linked to contaminated food or water, WHO said.
+According to the World Health Organization, 162 people suspected of having cholera were admitted to hospitals in Qadarif province and other areas along Sudan's border with Ethiopia.
+Eighty cases have been confirmed, and 10 people have died of cholera, a bacterial infection linked to contaminated food or water, WHO said.

-Sudan was engulfed in chaos in mid-April, when simmering tensions between the military and a powerful paramilitary group exploded into open warfare in the capital of Khartoum and other areas across the east African nation.
+Sudan was engulfed in chaos in mid-April, when simmering tensions between the military and the powerful paramilitary group exploded into open warfare in the capital, Khartoum, and other areas across the east African nation.

 The medical charity Doctors Without Borders has set up two centers to treat cholera patients along with two mobile teams in Qadarif.
-The U.N. health and refugee agencies have renovated the isolation center for cholera at the Qadarif Teaching Hospital, the province's main medical facility.
+WHO and the U.N. refugee agency have renovated the isolation center for cholera at the Qadarif Teaching Hospital, the province's main medical facility.

 Cholera outbreaks are not uncommon in impoverished Sudan.
-The disease left at least 700 dead and sickened about 22,000 in less two months in 2017, the latest major outbreak in the country.
+The disease left at least 700 dead and sickened about 22,000 in less two months during the country's last major outbreak in 2017.

+In Ethiopia, a cholera outbreak that started in August 2022 has sickened at least 20,000 people and caused more than 270 deaths, according to WHO.
+The outbreak has affected seven regions, including areas along the border with Sudan.

 WHO said more than 500 suspected cases of dengue were reported across Sudan, most of them in urban centers in Qadarif.
 Dengue is caused by the dengue virus transmitted to humans through the bite of infected mosquitoes.